testingisdocumenting/znai/td-documentation-cli/documentation/snippets/json.md

 # Json Subparts

-Pass [Json Path](https://github.com/json-path/JsonPath) as `include` property to include only a portion of your document
+To include only a portion of your document pass [Json Path](https://github.com/json-path/JsonPath) as `include` property

     :include-json: book-store.json {include: "$..book[0,1]"}